TelerikAcademy/Object-Oriented-Programming/Topics/00. Course-intro/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:false } -->
 # OOP Exams
 - **Practical Programming Exam**
-  - 2 practical problems for 6 hours
+  - 1 practical problem for 6 or 8 hours
   - Covers all learned topics up to the moment
   - Automated judge system & real-time feedback
     - http://bgcoder.com
       - You can practice all previous OOP exams(more than 50 problems)
-  - Solutions are evaluated for correctness (by BGCoder) and OOP (by the Trainers)
+  - Solutions are evaluated for correctness (by BGCoder) and OOP (through Peer Review)
   - Use the same email address in both systems!